-9The term "honest verifier" is more appealing when considering an alternative (equivalent) formulation of Definition 4.1.
+$^{^{10}}$ The term "honest verifier" is more appealing when considering an alternative (equivalent) formulation of Definition 4.1.
 In the alternative definition (see [67, Sec.
-4.3.1.3]), the simulator is "only" required to generate the verifier's view of the real interaction, when the verifier's view includes its inputs, the outcome of its coin tosses, and all messages it has received.
+4.3.1.3]), the simulator is "only" required to generate the verifier's view of the real interaction, where the verifier's view includes its (common and auxiliary) inputs, the outcome of its coin tosses, and all messages it has received.

-10The actual definition of PZK allows the simulator to fail (while outputting a special symbol) with negligible probability, and the output distribution of the simulator is conditioned on its not failing.
+11The actual definition of PZK allows the simulator to fail (while outputting a special symbol) with negligible probability, and the output distribution of the simulator is conditioned on its not failing.